Soil Test Note 4: Trace Elements

 Manganese deficiency has been found on soybeans and peanuts grown in Virginia (Note: manganese and copper deficiencies have been documented in small grains, but there are no soil-test calibrations for determining these deficiencies).
 If your Soil Test Report indicates a need for manganese, select from one of the following application methods:

 Manganese can be applied with pesticides if the manganese source and the pesticide are compatible, if applying them as a mixture does not violate label restrictions on the pesticide, and if it does not violate state or federal regulations.
-Some manganese formulation
+Some manganese formulations reduce weed control when combined with glyphosate in Roundup-Ready soybeans.
+If combining manganese with glyphosate, use EDTA- chelated manganese.

 Boron (B)

 Boron deficiency has been found on alfalfa, apples, cotton, peanuts, and on several commercial vegetable crops grown in Virginia.
-The following are suggested rates and methods of boron application (for boron fertilization of apples, refer to Note #10):
+If your Soil Test Report indicates a need for boron, then the following are suggested rates and methods of boron application (for boron fertilization of apples, refer to Note #10):

-3. Broccoli, Cauliflower, Cabbage.
-Apply 2 to 3 pounds of elemental boron per acre per year with a broadcast fertilizer.
+Broccoli, Cauliflower, Cabbage -- Apply 2 to 3 pounds of elemental boron per acre per year with a broadcast fertilizer.

-4. Brussels Sprouts, Collards, Muskmelons, Onions, Peas, Peppers, Tomatoes, White Potatoes.
-Apply 1 to 2 pounds of elemental boron per acre per year with a broadcast fertilizer.
+Brussels Sprouts, Collards, Muskmelons, Onions, Peas, Peppers, Tomatoes, and White Potatoes -- Apply 1 to 2 pounds of elemental boron per acre per year with a broadcast fertilizer.

 Molybdenum (Mo)